Frequently asked questions

 My fixed-term contract is due to expire soon.
 Where can I find information about redeployment?

-The University has developed a guidance document for staff formally identified as being at risk of redundancy (redeployees) to help secure suitable alternative employment within the University.
+The University has developed a Redundancy and Redeployment workspace with documents and useful information for staff formally identified as being at risk of redundancy (redeployees) to help secure suitable alternative employment within the University.
 This includes staff employed on fixed-term contracts which are due to expire.

 You may also wish to read the University's Redeployment and Redundancy Policies.

 How do I apply for a promotion in the Research & Teaching job family?

 Details on the academic promotion route for staff in the Research and Teaching job family is available on the Promotion and re-grading